malliina/cfn/README.md

 ## Usage

 Create everything in one nested stack, or create the resources separately.
+Add `.cfn.yml` to the below names to find the relevant files.

 ### Nested